 Difficulties in relationship, marriage or family; with loss, intimacy, sexuality, internet abuse and/or addiction can bring painful feelings (sometimes symptoms of depression or anxiety) others may not grasp- but that can respond to professional help.
 These issues may be difficult to talk about- and at these times it's easy to feel misunderstood.
 Throughout our time together I aim to fully understand your experience by listening without judgment, validating painful feelings and then helping you reach beyond what seems possible right now.
 Focusing on what is most important to you is essential to an effective counseling relationship, and a major factor in getting the most from your individual therapy, marriage therapy or couple counseling sessions.
 We begin the process of meaningful change during our very first session.

 An initial objective for us is to clarify what's going on and what relief would look like for you.
 Clarity continues as we explore current thoughts and feelings in the context of your whole life experience.
 As our work together progresses you'll begin to gain new awareness, flexibility in decision making, and a better understanding of yourself and people in your life.
 My general goal is to help you get back on the path of living in a personally meaningful and fulfilled way, and for you to feel more confident about creating and sustaining healthier relationships.

-Evening, weekend, Skype and telephone sessions are available.
+Evening, weekend and telephone sessions may be available.